-Pritchard Ndaira is entering his second season at the helm for the Lady Eagles.
+Pritchard Ndaira is entering his third season at the helm for the Lady Eagles.
 A former Faulkner men’s soccer standout on the pitch, Ndaira ushered the women’s team to a 1-11-2 record in his first season.

 The former All-Southern States Athletic Conference goalkeeper led the league in saves per game his last three seasons as a player.
 The Triangle, Zimbabwe native tallied 323 saves over three seasons, averaging 6.6 stops per contest.

 Ndaira was also a three-time all-academic team member and earned a conference Defensive Player of the Week honor his senior year.